 If you have found yourself in an employment situation that you feel is unfair or discriminatory, it’s important to understand your rights.
-The attorneys at Burke Harvey have the experience and understanding of employment law to guide you in your best option for resolving the dispute.
+The attorneys at Burke Harvey have the experience and understanding of employment law to guide you to your best option for resolving the dispute.

 Below are a few of the more common employer situations.
 However, we understand that each situation is different.
 Please feel free to contact us with your questions or for a free consultation.

-The Federal Equal Employment Opportunity (EEO) laws are designed to protect employees from unfair discrimination and include the provisions for the Americans with Disabilities Act, Equal Pay Act, Age Discrimination in Employment Act and more.
+The federal Equal Employment Opportunity (EEO) laws are designed to protect employees from unfair discrimination and include the provisions for the Americans with Disabilities Act, Equal Pay Act, Age Discrimination in Employment Act and more.

 The EEO laws are extensive and the procedures by which a claim of discrimination is processed can be demanding.
 Give us a call or click on the Live Chat button below to speak to an attorney about your case now.

 Other Employment Related Claims